synw/django-instant/docs/src/private_chans.rst

 Note: if a ``channel`` parameter is provided, the ``target`` will be ignored.

-To change the events behavior client-side customize the handler templates:
-example: for staff events use: ``instant/channels/staff/js/client.js``
+To change the events behavior client-side customize the handlers like described in the previous section or overide the whole client: for the staff channel: ``instant/channels/staff/js/client.js``